Sign up on this page and I'll keep you up to date with the latest developments on the campaign against excessive flight noise.

 Excessive flight noise from air traffic has been an issue for some residents of Brisbane for many years.
-The opening of an additional runway at the privately-owned Brisbane Airport in July 2020 has had a terrible impact on the lives of many Brisbane residents, including many people in Ryan.
+The opening of an additional runway (the "New Parallel Runway") at the privately-owned Brisbane Airport in July 2020 has had a terrible impact on the lives of many Brisbane residents, including many people in Ryan.
 Residents affected by noise from Brisbane Airport want to reduce the impact on their health with caps on the number of flights per hour and an overnight curfew, measures that are in place for Sydney and Melbourne Airport.
-To date, both Airservices Australia and the Brisbane Airport Corporation have refused these reasonable measures on the grounds it will impact profitability of the airport.
+To date, both AirServices Australia and the Brisbane Airport Corporation (BAC) have refused these reasonable measures on the grounds it will impact profitability of the airport.

 A survey of 2000 Brisbane residents in 2021 found that 81% of respondents had their sleep disrupted as a result of flight noise, 68% of respondents suffered from mental distress, and 11% of respondents had been forced to seek medical help.
 This is not acceptable, and I will continue to fight to have the needs of people put before corporate profit.

-After nearly a year of stonewalling from the new Labor Minister, the people of Brisbane are fed up of being ignored.
-The Brisbane Flight Path Community Alliance is organising a protest outside the Brisbane Airport Corporations headquarters at Brisbane Airport.
-Off the strength of this protest, The Greens will be re-introducing our bill to parliament to mandate a noise curfew and a cap on flights.
-We need your support at this event to help send a strong message in Canberra - RSVP to the BFPCA protest here.
-Read more about The Greens work on flight noise.
+After over a year of stonewalling from the new Labor Minister, the people of Brisbane have been fed up of being ignored.
+That's why the Brisbane Flight Path Community Alliance (BFPCA) organised a huge protest outside BAC headquarters at Brisbane Airport.
+Off the strength of this protest, the Greens will be re-introducing our bill to parliament to mandate a noise curfew and a cap on flights.
+The protest sent a strong message to BAC and to Canberra, but we need the community to keep up the pressure.

 Submission to the Post-Implementation Review

-The members for Griffith and Brisbane and I collaborated on a submission in response to the draft report, which supported community calls for a caps and curfews, and noted that Airservices Australia’s obligations to advance the civil aviation industry is in conflict with its ability to be an impartial regulator.
+The members for Griffith, Brisbane and I collaborated on a submission in response to the draft report, which supported community calls for a caps and curfews, and noted that AirServices Australia’s obligations to advance the civil aviation industry is in conflict with its ability to be an impartial regulator.

 Final PIR report released for Christmas

 The Final PIR Report was released just the week before Christmas (when many are on holidays - clearly to mute any potential fallout!)
 In the report, there are a handful of positive changes, as there were in the draft form.
-In particular, ASA have included suggestions from the BFPCA and Greens MPs around measurability and accountability regarding five-year forecasts and online mapping, as well as considering examining “opportunities to shift night-time operations over the bay or away from inland communities".
-Nonetheless, it appears (as we sadly expected) that while ASA acknowledges the community’s demand for a curfew, it has been deemed ‘out of the scope of the PIR’.
-At the same time, a cap on total flights and the kind of comprehensive flight path redesign with more over the bay that the community have been calling for have been left out.
+In particular, ASA included suggestions from the BFPCA and Greens MPs around measurability and accountability regarding five-year forecasts and online mapping, as well as considering examining “opportunities to shift night-time operations over the bay or away from inland communities".
+While ASA acknowledged the community’s demand for a curfew, it was deemed ‘out of the scope of the PIR’.
+At the same time, a cap on total flights and the kind of comprehensive flight path redesign with more over the bay that the community have been calling for were left out.